Subclass 482 — Skills in Demand visa

 - Position requirements.
 Genuine ongoing role; occupation on the relevant list for the stream; salary at or above the CSIT (Core Skills) or SSIT (Specialist Skills); terms and conditions equivalent to an Australian worker doing the same role; labour market testing where required.

 - Worker requirements.
-Skills sufficient to perform the role (often with a formal skills assessment); 2+ years of relevant work experience in most occupations; English language at the required level; health and character requirements; valid passport.
+Skills sufficient to perform the role (often with a formal skills assessment); 1 year of relevant work experience at the required skill level, full-time or equivalent, within the last 5 years (reduced from 2 years under Skills in Demand); competent English (IELTS 5.0 in each component, tightened from 13 September 2025); health and character requirements; valid passport.

 482 visa from India / UK / common origin countries